 Yes, the best known farm-to-table-focused spots for travelers are Flora Farms and Acre but they're worth experiencing if you’ve never been.
 However, they are by no means the only option!

-Also worth a visit is the just-opened rooftop restaurant, Agave Handcrafted Kitchen where chef Guillermo Gómez's food reflect his varied cooking experiences -- having worked in Spain, France, Italy, Uruguay, and Mexico.
+Also worth a visit is the just-opened rooftop restaurant, Agave Handcrafted Kitchen where chef Guillermo Gómez's food reflects his varied cooking experiences -- having worked in Spain, France, Italy, Uruguay, and Mexico.
 There is a selection of creative cocktails -- try the Perfect Rain cocktail made with kiwi, mezcal, elderflower, and a duck fat wash, top Mexican wines, and the food is at once fresh, creative, and satisfying.
 We loved the signature starter of roasted cauliflower puree and pita, the blue shrimp zarandeado with guanciale, and the king kampachi with bok choy.

 If you head north to Todos Santos, we pretty much insist that you make time to visit Jazamangoto enjoy the fresh yet indulgent cooking of famed Mexican chef, Javier Plascencia.
 Yes, you do in fact recognize his name as being one of the most beloved chefs from the northern part of Baja as he and his family have restaurants in Tijuana and the Valle De Guadalupe wine country.
 We’ve always adored how chef Plascencia combines the ocean and the land seamlessly as he gives a nod to seasonal, farm-fresh produce to make everything from local seafood to meats shine.
-At Jazamango, most of the menu is cooked over flames in the open air kitchen which gives it a distinctive char.
+At Jazamango, most of the menu is cooked over flames in the open-air kitchen which gives it a distinctive char.
 When we went a few favorites of ours were the oysters with beet aguachile, the passion fruit aguachile, the smoked butter beef tartare, and the tangerine meringue.

 Day Trip To Todos Santos

-Speaking of Todos Santos, it's a perfect place for a day trip from Los Cabos or even stay a few days if you're looking to extend your vacation.
+Speaking of Todos Santos, it's a perfect place for a day trip from Los Cabos or even to stay a few days if you're looking to extend your vacation.
 This pueblo magico is smaller than Cabo San Lucas and San Jose Del Cabo but has an adorable brick and papel picado-clad center that's filled with block after block of independently-owned businesses.

 Sip Craft Cocktails